Profile photo

 The Game IRL

 Way back when I was making this, I didn’t even have a flash cartridge for playing the game on real hardware.
 Actually, I thought they were illegal!
-But they aren’t, and now I’m 29 and I can buy anything I want subject to boring adult budgetary constraints, and the things are like $20, so of course I bought one.
+But they aren’t, and now I’m 29 and I can buy anything I want subject to boring adult budgetary constraints, and the things are like $20.
 And somehow it actually works!

 The game running on a Gameboy Advance SP in a dark room.